-If you thought GDPR was only relevant to organisations in the EU, think again.
+If you thought GDPR was only relevant to companies in the EU, think again.
 The new EU regulations will come in to play from 25th May this year and will affect pretty much everyone.

 The general myth recently has been that GDPR will be something only relevant to businesses in the EU and ones that trade directly with the 28 member states of the EU.
 This really isn’t the case, in fact it’s quite the opposite.

 Obviously if you’re based in the US and trade with the EU then you’ll (hopefully) be well underway with ensuring your process and data backup solutions can provide all of the required actions for the new laws from May.
 Ensuring your customer’s data is protected and accessible if and when needed.

 However, did you know that the new regulations also cover any data your organisation may collect on consumer behaviour.
 Section 3 is very much based on any kind of activity an EU based consumer does where you track and record their behaviour – For example on your website.

 Article 3 (2) states:

 This Regulation applies to the processing of personal data of data subjects who are in the Union by a controller or processor not established in the Union, where the processing activities are related to: